-- At the time of general application to the University, the permanent home address for the applicant or the applicant’s parent/guardian is located in Newfoundland and Labrador.
+- At the time of general application to the University, the permanent home address for the applicant is located in Newfoundland and Labrador.
 Applicants may be required to provide evidence of permanent home address.
+See note below.

 - The applicant is in receipt of a student loan issued by Newfoundland and Labrador Student Aid.